-These financial statements, including comparatives, have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These audited financial statements, including comparatives, have been prepared using accounting policies consistent with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
 They have been prepared on a historical cost basis, except for certain financial instruments which are stated at their fair value.
 In addition, these financial statements have been prepared using the accrual basis of accounting except for cash flow information.
 These financial statements are presented in Canadian dollars unless otherwise noted.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED JULY 30, 2020 AND 2019 (Expressed in Canadian Dollars)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED JULY 31, 2021 and 2020 (Expressed in Canadian Dollars)